-7. Responsible Fiber Sourcing in North America
+7. Responsible Fiber Sourcing Practices in North America

-To use and promote among other forest landowners sustainable forestry that is both scientifically credible and economically, environmentally and socially responsible.
+To use and promote among other forest landowners sustainable forestry practices that are is both scientifically credible and economically, environmentally and socially responsible.

 8. Legal Compliance

 To comply with applicable federal, provincial, state, and local forestry and related environmental laws, statutes, and regulations.